-That famous jewel, The Pink Panther, has once again been stolen and Inspector Clouseau is called in to catch the thief.
-The Inspector is convinced that 'The Phantom' has returned and utilises all of his resources - himself and his oriental manservant - to reveal the true identity of 'The Phantom'.Written by
+That famous jewel, The Pink Panther, has once again been stolen and Inspector Jacque Clouseau (Peter Sellers) is called in to catch the thief.
+The Inspector is convinced that "The Phantom" has returned and utilizes all of his resources, himself and his oriental manservant, to reveal the true identity of "The Phantom".Written by

 Graeme Roy <email@example.com>

 53 of 61 people found this review helpful.

 Was this review helpful to you?